gammillweg/mailSet/README.md

 The Window Forms program, BulletinSlicer is not provided on this GitHup site.
-I don't really want to give it away; but there is nothing prioritory about it.
-If you would perfer an old. well tested, VC C# Forms program to the provided Java code, let me know, and I'll think about it.
-(Again, I don't expect any one to ever read this, let alone ask for BulletinSlicer.)
+I don't really want to give it away; but there is nothing priority about it.
+If you prefer an old. well tested, VC C# Forms program to the provided Java code, let me know, and I'll think about it.
+(Again, I don't expect anyone to ever read this, let alone ask for BulletinSlicer.)